Luffier/fallout-text-tools/README.md

 ### similarity_finder.py
 ongoing project for creating a usable database of lines based on their similarity ratio.
-This would speed the localization process in the future and could work as a loose mismatch_finder.py
+This would speed the localization process in the future and could work as a kind of translation memory.